infinum/eightshift-libs/src/Geolocation/Readme.md

 ## Set custom function to advanced-cached.php file.

-By providing custom custom to advanced-cached.php file you will be able to detect geolocation and set cookies before the cached version is provided.
+By providing a custom function in the advanced-cached.php file, you will be able to detect geolocation and set cookies before the cached version is provided.

 For `$esFormsPath` variable you must provide the absolute path to the `geolocationDetect.php` file in vendor.
 The provided example works if you have Eightshift-forms in your project.